 Each year one scholar is sent to Hong Kong.
 These scholarships are arranged with the help of Neil Kaplan QC and the Hong Kong Inner Temple Society.
 The Pegasus Scholar usually spends his/her time marshalling for a High Court Judge, working with barristers and working with a law firm.
 The Hong Kong Inner Temple Society and precious Pegasus Scholars assist when arranging accommodation and the Trust provides a stipend.

 Three scholarships are available each year to Wellington, New Zealand.
 These scholarships were formerly organised by the offices of Lord Cooke of Thornden KBE and are currently organised by the Crown Law Office.
-Scholars can spend three months with a law firm, the Crown Law Office or in barristers' chambers.
+Scholars can spend three months with a law firm, the Crown Law Office or in barristers' chambers and almost all practice areas can be considered for these placements.
 In each case help is given with finding accommodation and a stipend to cover expenses is provided.

 Each year one scholar spends up to three months in a commercial law firm in Singapore.
 A monthly allowance is provided jointly by the host law firm and the Trust.